Thinking about earning tangible returns on funds in your savings account? You should take a look at the best high-interest savings accounts in Canada.

 Credit Unions

-Some of the credit unions in Canada also offer great rates.
-Check their small print for details on how the rates work and whether there are transaction fees.
+Some credit unions in Canada also offer great rates.
+Check the small print for details on how their rates work and whether there are transaction fees.

 Big 5 Bank High-Interest Savings Accounts